 Housing Authority of Salt Lake City

-Housing Authority of Salt Lake City is a Public Housing Agency in Salt Lake City, Utah that participates in the Section 8 Housing Choice Voucher (HCV), Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), Rental Assistance Demonstration (RAD), Moderate Rehabilitation, Housing Opportunities for Persons with AIDS (HOPWA), and Shelter Plus Care programs.
-As of February 25th, 2020, Housing Authority of Salt Lake City has 1 waiting lists that are open now or opening soon.
+Housing Authority of Salt Lake City is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), Rental Assistance Demonstration (RAD), Moderate Rehabilitation, Housing Opportunities for Persons with AIDS (HOPWA), and Shelter Plus Care programs.
+As of March 6th, 2021, Housing Authority of Salt Lake City has 1 waiting lists that are open now or opening soon.

 Housing Authority of Salt Lake City serves Salt Lake City.